daattali/beautiful-jekyll/_posts/2022-03-22-getting-started-with-gitops-in-argocd.md

 ![argocd architecture](/img/2022-03-22-12-50-25.png)

-Instead of manually applying manifest with “`kubectl apply -f`”, you will simply push the manifest to the Git repository.
+Instead of manually applying manifest with `kubectl apply -f`, you will simply push the manifest to the Git repository.
 Once ArgoCD notices the difference it will apply it to the cluster.
 That is if ArgoCD is configured for automatic synchronization but you can very well leave this step as manual.
 We are only skimming the surface in here but I wanted to keep as high level as possible for now because 1) I’m nowhere near an expert at this and 2) my VMware reader base is probably also fairly new to these concepts.
 I hope I don’t alienate you guys too much by the way 😉.

 ## Requirements